All Episodes

 You're giving politicians a lot of power here.

-The other concern is is that you're giving them another weapon in their arsenal.
+The other concern is, is that you're giving them another weapon in their arsenal.

-While the fair tax as proposed makes a lot of sense, there's no guarantee it's going to be enacted the way the proposers are proposing it, or that it will stay that way.
+While the fair tax as proposed makes a lot of sense, there's no guarantee it's going to be enacted the way the proposers are proposing it or that it will stay that way.

-You can imagine what would happen if Charlie Schumer and a Hillary Clinton got their hands on it.
+You can imagine what would happen if Charlie Schumer and Hillary Clinton got their hands on it.

 I do think it is a very interesting proposal, though, because it forces us to start thinking about whether or not the income that people earns is the best way for the federal government to run everything from Social Security to all of its operations.